swasstik/blue-bird/README.md

 Utilizing Supabase's real-time capabilities, we've implemented instant updates for tweets, notifications, and user interactions, creating a dynamic and engaging user experience.

 ### Tweeting and Interactions:
-Users can post tweets, like, retweet, and comment on posts, fostering a sense of community and interaction.
+Users can post tweets, like fostering a sense of community and interaction.